About me

 • Genetics and RNA: Transformations, genotyping, DNA/RNA extraction, identifying novel splice products, molecular cloning, synthetic biology, plasmid design, de novo gene design, site directed mutagenesis

-• Protein biochemistry: inducible protein regulation, crude protein extraction, protein purification for protein-protein complex studies and antibody generation, western blots
+• Protein biochemistry: inducible protein regulation, crude protein extraction, protein purification for protein-protein complex studies and antibody generation, Western blots

 • Dual protein fluorescence analysis: leaf scans, fluorescence data analysis